shashank88/system_design/README.md

  * 6.load balancing and proxy
  * 7.CDN
  * 8. Monetization: if relevant, how will you monetize? eg .
-What kind of DB (will mysql do ? or nosql fits btr? ), do you need caching (almost always !) and how much, is security a prime concern?
+What kind of DB (Is Postgres enough, if not why?), do you need caching and how much, is security a prime concern?
 * f) **Special cases** for the question asked.
-Eg say designing a system for storing thumbnails, will a file system suffice?
+Say designing a system for storing thumbnails, will a file system be enough?
 What if you have to scale for facebook or google?
 Will a nosql based db work?
 * g) After I have my components in place, what I generally try to do is look for minor optimization in various places according to the usecases, various tradeoffs that will help in better scaling in 99% cases.
 * h) [Scaling out or up]  (http://highscalability.com/blog/2014/5/12/4-architecture-issues-when-scaling-web-applications-bottlene.html)
 * i) Check with the interviewer is there any other special case he is looking to solve?
 Also it really helps if you know about the company you are interviewing with, what its architecture is, what will the interviewer have more interest in based on the company and what he works on?